steunix/passweaver-api/docs/index.md

 It's **collaborative**, meaning that users are organized in groups and protected items are organized in folders: different permissions can be defined for each folder for each user group.

 PassWeaver API is a standard REST API server: you can easily integrate it with your systems and let it act as a centralized password vault.
-Instead, for a ready to use, simple yet complete Web GUI to run along the API, have a look at the companion app PassWeaver GUI: https://github.com/steunix/passweaver-gui
+Instead, for a ready to use, simple yet complete Web GUI to run along the API, have a look at the companion app [PassWeaver GUI](https://github.com/steunix/passweaver-gui).

 PassWeaver API is a NodeJS application, released under MIT license, and it uses these (great) opensource libraries, among several others: